autoexecbatman/CppRogueLike/README.md

 ### This is a home for a mysterious roguelike...

-The vision for this project is to have a fun fantasy adnd2e RL.
+The vision for this project is to have a fun fantasy adnd2e RL game.

 Putting it simply Rouge with adnd2e mechanics and some inpiration from classics.